The Grudge 2: Production

-Principal photography for The Grudge 2 was held at Toho Studios in Tokyo, Japan and production wrapped up on April 25, 2006.
+Principal photography took place at Toho Studios in Tokyo, Japan and production wrapped up on April 25, 2006.
 During an interview on Dread Central with Amber Tamblyn, it was reported that sets were created in Chicago for Tamblyn to re-shoot several scenes.

-Shimizu said in an interview with Sci Fi Wire, "For The Grudge 2, I was going for this mystery that was never there in The Grudge and I think that's going to fulfill the audience. ...
+Takashi Shimizu said in an interview with Sci Fi Wire, "For The Grudge 2, I was going for this mystery that was never there in The Grudge and I think that's going to fulfill the audience. ...
 There's a secret about Kayako's childhood life, so that's part of the big mystery.
 And the other mystery is this grudge will never stop and it's going to ... spread.
 And how is it going to get spread?
 That's another mystery."
 He also clarified that "The Grudge was a complete remake of Ju-on, meaning the storyline was very similar.
 Basically, it's the same.
 But Grudge 2 is actually different from Ju-on: The Grudge 2 and I don't think I would have accepted this job if it was going to be the same storyline.
 And because it was a different story, you know, my motivation was a bit higher and I actually enjoy doing this."